gradescope/autograder_samples/specs.md

 All autograder related files will be in the /autograder directory.
 This directory structure is set up when the autograder Docker image is built.

+When the autograder executes, the working directory is **/autograder**.

 Files you provide:

 - **/autograder/source** contains the extracted contents of your autograder zip file.